generic-github-user/CA2/README.md

 - `max [property]`
 - `help`: Display this list
 - `repeat`: Repeat the last command executed
+- `clear [object]`: Free (deallocate) the memory used to store an object (useful in interactive mode if you no longer need access to an earlier selection you generated)
 - `undo`: Revert previous command (only applicable to commands that mutate the current state/selection)
 - `redo`: Redo an undone command